anomdule/anomdule.github.io/_pages/predoc-journey.md

 My journey to a Ph.D. in Applied Economics at Penn State University was built on several years of research experience before beginning doctoral studies.

-Following my M.S. in Applied Economics at the University of Maryland, I worked as a Research Assistant at the Center for Global Sustainability for over three years.
-During this time, I had the opportunity to work closely with top researchers including Jiehong Lou, Mengye Zhu, and Jenna Behrendt on projects spanning energy, transportation, and climate policy.
-These experiences strengthened my skills in data analysis, econometrics, geospatial analysis, literature review, scientific writing, and communicating research findings.
+After completing my M.S. in Applied Economics at the University of Maryland, I worked as a Research Assistant at the Center for Global Sustainability for over three years, collaborating with leading researchers on projects in energy, transportation, and climate policy.
+There, I developed skills in econometrics, data analysis, geospatial methods, literature review, scientific writing, and research communication.

-I also worked as a Research Analyst Consultant to a Senior Economist at the World Bank for one year, supporting economic research related to agriculture in Sub-Saharan Africa.
-This experience further developed my critical thinking, empirical research, and quantitative analysis skills while exposing me to policy-oriented research in an international setting.
+I also worked as a Research Analyst Consultant to a Senior Economist at the World Bank for one year, contributing to research on agriculture in Sub-Saharan Africa and further strengthening my empirical research, quantitative analysis, and policy evaluation skills.

-Throughout these experiences, I collaborated on several research projects, including a second-authored paper with Jiehong Lou published in *Environmental Research & Social Science (R&R at time of application)*.
+During this time, I co-authored several research studies, including a second-authored journal article with Jiehong Lou (*under revise-and-resubmit at* **Environmental Research & Social Science** *during my Ph.D. application cycle*).

 This page documents my preparation for doctoral study-

 ## Building My Ph.D.
-Application
+Application Beyond Research Experience

 ### Academic Preparation